chihacknight/chihacknight.org/_posts/blog/2024-01-26-board-member-elections.md

 On Tuesday, February 13, 2024, Chi Hack Night will hold our fifth annual member meeting and election for our [Board of Directors](https://chihacknight.org/board-of-directors.html).
 The Chi Hack Night Board of Directors, composed of 11 members, is responsible for governing our non-profit organization, as well as running our events, managing our website, keeping the books, and doing all the other things needed to make Chi Hack Night happen.

-There are a total of ? seats up in this election.
-Four of them will be chosen by Chi Hack Night Members based on popular vote and one will be appointed by the current Board of Directors with majority Membership approval.
-All of the seats are 2 year terms.
+There are a total of seven seats up in this election.
+Three of them will be chosen by Chi Hack Night Members based on popular vote and four will be appointed by the current Board of Directors with majority Membership approval.
+Six of the seats are 2 year terms.
+One of the seats is an appointed seat to fill a vacancy and is a 1 year term.

 Here’s a breakdown of the available seats: